What is turf toe?

 If you have turf toe, you will probably benefit from physical therapy.
 Exercises can help stretch and strengthen your big toe.

-What are the complications of turf toe?
+What are possible complications of turf toe?

 Turf toe may cause long-term stiffness and pain in your joint.
 Do all your physical therapy exercises as prescribed, because they may help decrease stiffness and pain.